allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 }
 ```

+#### Configure Specific Instances
-To configure a specific instance(s), add a regular expression to match the autoscaler's `Workers Prefix` under
+To configure a specific instance(s) in the Configuration Vault, add a regular expression to match the autoscaler's `Workers Prefix` under
 `auto_scaler.v1.aws.match`.
 Within this section, input the specific configuration which will be merged to any
 matched autoscaler's configuration.